Cheapest full frame camera Guide (Budget DSLR & Mirrorless)

-Click the button below to find out how cheaply you can pick a new one up from Amazon.
+Click the button above to find out how cheaply you can pick a new one up from Amazon.

 I shot with the Canon 6D for a few months last summer and loved it.
-I’ve also used the more recent Canon 6d Mark ii, which is a nice update, albeit a good deal more expensive.
+I’ve also used the more recent Canon 6d Mark ii (review), which is a nice update, albeit a good deal more expensive.

 The 6D was released in February 2013, the same month that the Nikon D600 hit the shelves.
 This tarted the budget full-frame camera body wars!

 With its 20.2MP full frame CMOS sensor and DIGIC 5+ image processor, the Canon 6D is capable of producing beautiful JPEGs straight out of camera, and RAWs with a decent level of data for post production.